zamazan4ik/awesome-pgo/article/article.md

 ## Future plans

 TODO: test and advertise PGO in the Go ecosystem (when it becomes a bit more mature)
+TODO: write about migration process from FE PGO to IR PGO: https://github.com/zamazan4ik/awesome-pgo/issues/3
+TODO: continue advertising PGO addition to the compilers and languages (like Harelang: https://harelang.org/)
+TODO: PGO and mobile development - what is the status?
+Need to be investigated further
+TODO: PGO and embedded - what is the status?
+Need to be investigated further
+TODO: Continue work on project-specific PGO documentation (add PGO information to Rsyslog: https://github.com/rsyslog/rsyslog/issues/5048#issuecomment-1694533339)

 ## Ideas